lemiceterieux/gpCCM/README.md

 evidence for a time series Y being caused by X through a conditioned probability.
 This reduces to a comparison of a posteriori entropy difference between H(X|Y) and H(Y|X).
-If H(X|Y) > H(Y|X), that says that Y provided less information for X than X did for Y, meaning coupling direction goes from X to Y.
+If H(X|Y) > H(Y|X), that says that Y provided less information about X than X did for Y, meaning coupling direction goes from Y to X.

 If you use this work, please cite our papers.
 The first one, for the point estimate results, can be found in Physical Review E: